 Nuts provide healthy polyunsaturated fats, monounsaturates, fibre, vitamins, minerals (including magnesium), antioxidants and substances known as plant sterols that have a cholesterol-lowering action.

-A US study followed over 80,700 female nurses for twenty years and found those who ate nuts five or more times per week (including peanuts – a legume – and peanut butter) were 34% less likely to need gallbladder surgery than those who rarely or never ate nuts.
+A US study followed over 80,700 female nurses for twenty years and found those who ate nuts five or more times per week (including peanuts – a legume – and peanut butter) were 34% less likely to develop gallstones to need gallbladder surgery than those who rarely or never ate nuts.
 When other factors were taken into account, such as saturated fat intake, weight, smoking status, alcohol and caffeine consumption, eating nuts at least five times a week was associated with a 15% lower risk of needing a cholecystectomy.

 A similar study involving male health professionals found that frequent nut consumption (5 or more times per week) was associated with a 30% reduced risk of gallstone disease than men who rarely ate nuts.